NickyRahman/week2ResearchRepoDemo/reflections/reflectiveJournal_Nicky.md

 ## Week 5:

 ### What is Stand-up?
 Today we learned a little about a meeting tool called stand-up.
 A stand-up meeting (stum) is a meeting in which attendees typically participate while standing.
 The discomfort of standing for long periods is intended to keep the meetings short.

+The daily stand-up meeting (also known as a "daily scrum", a "daily huddle", "morning roll-call", etc.) is simple to describe:
+The whole team meets every day for a quick status update.
+We stand up to keep the meeting short.
+That's it.

 We used this tool to briefly share idea(s) we have for our final project.